sigroot/ACM_Blockchain_Demo/README.md

 ## Units
 ### 01-Blocks

-This section defines the "block" struct.
+This unit defines the "block" struct.
 Each block contains a section of data and two cryptographic hashes.
 The first hash is of the block itself while the second is of the previous block in the chain (establishing a verifiable link between the blocks as the chain grows).

 ### 02-Chains

-This section adds a "chain" struct to hold blocks.
+This unit adds a "chain" struct to hold blocks.
 It also defines the "genesis block", or the first block in a chain.
 Each block will be connected to this genesis block.

 ### 03-AddingBlocks

-This section deals with adding blocks to the chain.
-Now blocks can be seen to each relate to the last block in the chain.
-If a block in the middle is modified, then the hashes in that block and the next block will be innacurate.
-Because the block's **prev_hash** is factored into its **this_hash**, each block following the modified block would also need to be modified for the hashes to become consistent again.
+This unit starts adding blocks to the chain.
+Now blocks can each be seen to relate to the last block in the chain.
+If a block in the middle is modified, then that block's hash would need to change.
+Because the each block's **prev_hash** is factored into its **this_hash**, each block following the modified block would also need to be modified for the chain's hashes to become consistent again.

+### 04-ChainValidation

+This unit allows the chain to validate its own hashes.
+The chain now technically works and could create an agreed upon series of events between a network of devices (though that would several other mechanisms to prevent individuals from confusing the others.
+This will not delve into those mechanisms.).
+However, this is not sufficient for blockchain's most well known usecase: cryptocurrency.
+Currently blocks are nearly free to create.